AntiPwr/AntiPwr.github.io/root/wiki/Deck of the Alflame.md

 ---

 ### **Blazing Speed**
-_Harness the Allflame’s urgency to outpace your foes._
+_Harness the Alflame’s urgency to outpace your foes._

 **Cost:** 1 small vial worth of Crimson Ritual Ash